 Seismological studies indicate that the inner core of Earth is anisotropic for P waves, and has low S wave velocity, and high seismic attenuation.
 The presence of a volume fraction of 3 to 10% liquid in the form of oblate spheroidal inclusions aligned in the equatorial plane between iron crystals is sufficient to explain the seismic phenomena.
-The liquid could arise from presence a "mushy zone" of dendrites or a mixture of elements other than iron that exist in liquid form under inner-core conditions al., Singh et 2000].
+The liquid could arise from the presence a "mushy zone" of dendrites or a mixture of elements other than iron that exist in liquid form under inner-core conditions [Singh et al., 2000].
+Bergman (2003) and Shimizu et al. (2005) suggest that a thin mushy layer develops underneath the inner core boundary while the materials of outer core solidify onto the inner core.
+So, the inner core should be not a rigid spheroid.